mbforbes/website-3/posts/writing/travel/2022-scotland-roadtrip-aberdeen.md

 Since we came just a few days before the royals would arrive, the produce was in full harvest.

 This triggered something unexpected, which was a pang of longing for homemaking.
 We'd been on the road for several months at this point.
 At our apartment in Seattle, without the logistical inclination for pets (briefly: space, travel, and allergies), we'd taken to moderately-extensive plant parenting.
-This meant yearly repotting, weekly watering, and nearly daily admiring and gossping about our thirty-ish plants, all of whom we gave names by which we referred to them exclusively.
+This meant yearly repotting, weekly watering, and nearly daily admiring and gossiping about our thirty-ish plants, all of whom we gave names by which we referred to them exclusively.

 ![]({{ "/assets/posts/2022-scotland/plant-babies.moz80.jpg" | url }})